 collect, and exchange with other Members/CNCPs, any appropriate information with the aim of searching for, controlling and preventing false import/export certificates for species covered by the Convention from vessels on the NPFC IUU Vessel List.

-Members/CNCPs should cooperate with each other and other flag States to strengthen their legal, operational and institutional capacity to take action against their flagged vessels that have engaged in IUU fishing in the Area, including the imposition of adequate sanctions, as an alternative to de-flagging such vessels, thereby rendering such vessels without nationality.
+Members/CNCPs should cooperate with each other and other flag States to strengthen their legal, operational, and institutional capacity to take action against their flagged vessels that have engaged in IUU fishing in the Area, including the imposition of adequate sanctions, as an alternative to de-flagging such vessels, thereby rendering such vessels without nationality.

 The Executive Secretary shall take any measure necessary to ensure publicity of the NPFC IUU Vessel List, in a manner consistent with any applicable confidentiality requirements, including placing it on the NPFC website.
 Furthermore, the Executive Secretary shall transmit the NPFC IUU Vessel List to the FAO and to other regional fisheries organizations for the purposes of enhancing cooperation between the NPFC and these organizations aimed at preventing, deterring and eliminating IUU fishing.

-Upon receipt of the final IUU vessel list established by another Regional Fisheries Management Organization (RFMO) and any other information regarding the list including its modification, the Executive Secretary shall circulate it to Members/CNCPs and shall place it on the NPFC website.
+Upon receipt of the final IUU vessel list adopted by another Regional Fisheries Management Organization (RFMO) and any other information regarding the list including its modification, the Executive Secretary shall circulate it to Members/CNCPs and shall place it in a table on the NPFC website.
+Members/CNCPs shall take all necessary measures listed in paragraph 24 towards vessels included in any such IUU vessel list, after the Executive Secretary circulates and publishes the list as noted in this paragraph.

-Without prejudice to the rights of Members/CNCPs and coastal states to take proper action, consistent with international law, including applicable WTO obligations, the Members/CNCPs shall not take any unilateral trade measures or other sanctions against vessels on the draft or Provisional IUU Vessel Lists, pursuant to paras 8 or 16, or that have been removed from the NPFC IUU Vessel List, pursuant to paras 19 and 22, on the grounds that such vessels are involved in IUU fishing activities.
+Without prejudice to the rights of Members/CNCPs and coastal states to take proper action, consistent with international law, including applicable WTO obligations, the Members/CNCPs shall not take any unilateral trade measures or other sanctions against vessels on the draft or Provisional IUU Vessel Lists, pursuant to paragraphs 8 or 16, or that have been removed from the NPFC IUU Vessel List, pursuant to paragraphs 19 and 22, on the grounds that such vessels are involved in IUU fishing activities.

 Removal of a Vessel from the NPFC IUU Vessel List